AngleProtocol/angle-docs/side-products/merkl/README.md

 ## Mechanism

-Merkl is based on an off-chain script that looks on a given chain into the on-chain data for the pools that are incentivized and computes rewards for all the stakeholders of these pools during the period for which the script is ran.
+Merkl is based on an off-chain script that looks on a given chain into the on-chain data for the pools that are incentivized and computes rewards for all the stakeholders of these pools.
 Based on this, the script aggregates all reward distribution data in a Merkle tree, then compressed into a Merkle root pushed on-chain to allow LPs to claim their rewards.

+The script is ran regularly and for specific periods of time each time.
+This means that every time the script is ran, it only looks at the on-chain data related specifically to this period of time.

 ### Customizable Incentivization Formula

-Precisely speaking, for a given pool with two tokens (A and B), the script looks into the swaps that took place on the pool and computes a reward score for each position according to:
+Precisely speaking, for a given pool with two tokens (A and B), the script looks into the swaps that took place on the pool during the period for which it is ran and computes a reward score for each position according to:

-- the fees earned by the position, which represent the liquidity of the position used by the pool
+- the fees earned by the position during the period, which represent the liquidity of the position used by the pool
-- the share of token A held by the position
+- the share of token A held by the position during swaps on the pool
-- the share of token B held by the position
+- the share of token B held by the position during swaps on the pool

 A different weight, chosen by the incentivizor, is attributed to each parameter.
 On top of that, incentivizors can further customize the distribution of the rewards for the pool by optionally allowing addresses which hold a specific token (veANGLE for example) to earn boosted rewards.